 Chavistas have proven time and time again that they are up for the challenge.
 From teach-ins regarding human trafficking, protests to end climate change, and workshops on AB 392 to hold police accountable for their actions, Chavistas have created opportunities so that those who are silenced could be heard.

 "Your success is paving the way for others in the community."

 - Jonathan Burgos, Chavez Clubs Staff

-The legacy continues beyond high school and we are very excited to see their work come to fruition.
-Si Se Puede!
+It has been an incredible year!
+The legacy continues beyond high school and we are very excited to see the work of Chavistas come to fruition.